spotify/luigi/README.md

 * A web server that renders the dependency graph and does locking etc for free.
 * Trivial to extend with new file systems, file formats and job types.
 You can easily write jobs that inserts a Tokyo Cabinet into Cassandra.
 Adding broad support S3, MySQL or Hive should be a stroll in the park. (and feel free to send us a patch when you're done!)
 * Date algebra included.
+* Lots of unit tests of the most basic stuff

 It wouldn't be fair not to mention some limitations with the current design: